ray-project/ray/doc/tutorial.md

 To use Ray, you need to understand the following:

-- How Ray uses object references to represent immutable remote objects.
+- How Ray uses object IDs to represent immutable remote objects.
 - How Ray constructs a computation graph using remote functions.

 ## Overview